-It is a recognised treatment for Crohn's disease.
+It is a recognized treatment for Crohn's disease.

 Learn something new every day